49th Armoured Regiment (India)

 49 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

 The regiment was raised on 1 October 1983 under the command of Lieutenant Colonel JPS Nakai at Ahmednagar.
 It has an all-India, all-class composition, drawing troops from various castes and religions.
 Lieutenant General SS Mahal, VSM is the current Colonel of the Regiment.

+President's Standards

+The Chief of Army Staff, General Manoj Pande presented the President's Standards to the regiment at Suratgarh military station on 25 March 2023.